Family Fables

 The other stories Grandpa told were of the “old country.”
 He told of Irish “wakes” which were traditional when someone died.
 Those occasions became heavy drinking times where the deceased was often taken from the coffin and propped up at the table to be “part of the party.”

 Yes, my Grandpa Brophey was an alcoholic who was responsible for lots of unpleasant family situations.
-He was not like Grandma who was a saint.
-But at one point Grandpa earned respect as a Midland, MI, businessman and he was loved by Grandma, even if she was ashamed of his drinking.
+He was the opposite of Grandma who was a saint.
+But at one point Grandpa had earned respect as a Midland, MI, businessman and he was loved by Grandma, even if she didn’t approve of his drinking.
 When I asked her once why she didn’t “leave him” she just replied, “He’s my husband.”